COSC3020/theory-vs-practice-megrose10/README.md

 Within binary trees, they usually have a complexity of log2(n).
 So, to find the estimated runtime we can find this by inputting our values.
 For 1000 elements the runtime is estimated at log2(1000) = 9.9 seconds.
 For 10000 elements, the runtime is estimated at log2(10000) = 13.3 seconds.
 This is just an estimation.
 To see how the logarithmic graph grows to these two points, we can divide them to see how much they grow, (13.3/9.9) = 1.34.
 So, now taking into account the runtime we are given for 1000 elements which is 5 seconds, we can multiply our rate that goes from 1000 to 10000 by the number resulting in 5 * 1.34 = 6.7 seconds.

 Part 3:
-1. Depending on how far the element is down, and if the tree is very unbalanced so it resembles more of a linked list, this may make the runtime longer.
+1. Like above, depending on how much memory this program takes up, runtime may be slower.
-2. Depending on the type of data you use whether that is strings, integers, etc. the runtime may take longer.
-If the data is different data types it also may take longer.
+2. Depending on the implementation, if the code is very very ineffcient, the time can become much larger.
-3. Depending on the computer you run your code on, with larger sets of data it may take longer to process through the binary tree.
+3. Depending on what you have running in the backgroud or the type of language you use, this can take longer.

 Citations:
 I used lecture notes and slides to base my answers on.
 I wasn't fully sure if my formula was correct so I tried to search online to see what a binary search tree formula would be but resulted in trying to put log base 1000 in the calculator to check if the formula was right.
 I worked with Olivia, Ashlyn, and Cole(Nathanial).
 I was unsure on how to find the growth rate for question 2 on why the time was different from my guess of 9.9 seconds and the given time 5 seconds, so I asked chatGPT which showed me finding the ratio of the two runtimes finds the growth rate.